 - Drop your excuses.
 Set your explanations aside and bring some fresh eyes to the issue.
 See what could be done if you weren’t satisfied with your reasons.

-- Contact me at firstname.lastname@example.org, so that we can set up a 60-minute conversation that will have a real impact in your ability to fulfill on what you’re committed to in that area.
-No charge of course, and I promise that it will be well worth your time.
+- Contact us at email@example.com, so that we can set up a 60-minute conversation that will have a real impact in your ability to fulfill on what you’re committed to in that area.
+No charge of course, and we promise that it will be well worth your time.

 © ALS Consulting 2014